-Edited by Shelley, Melissa Rae, Eng, Donna and 1 other
+Edited by Shelley, Melissa Rae, Eng, Donna

 Believe it or not, living like a minimalist is an art.
 Living the life of a minimalist actually helps you seep into simplicity, breathe in solace and enjoy 'life to the lees'.
 Once you start believing in this minimalist mantra, you'll begin to indulge in less extravagant things, find happiness with the immaterial and nurture the habit of needing less.
 You can shun the idea of bringing home every single thing you see on television and on big, bold advertising boards outside, and start believing in the theory that less is in reality, more.
 With less clutter, you'll devote less time to keeping your house clean, leaving you more free time to simply enjoy life.
 You'll be able to pack your bags with just the bare necessities, and you'll have more money to spend on important things.
 If you are still an amateur and wondering how to step into the world of minimalism, here are some easy pedestals to climb up to the path of minimalistic freedom and harmony.

 - 1 Nurture the Feelings of Desiring Less

 - 2 Clear the Clutter